 We have extensive experience constructing 3D finite element models of a structural design (including soil effect) to probe the structure’s dynamic behavior.
 We can perform an in-situ study of vibration sources, to extract their vibration forcing function, then perform a dynamic analysis of the building structure using FEM.
 Using our models, we can often find a cost effective solution for minimizing the transmission of dynamic forces between floors containing sensitive equipment and other floors in the building, and the best location for that equipment on the floor plan.

 Nanotechnology, semiconductor fabrication and imaging facilities require an ultra-low vibration environment, otherwise research accuracy or production yield suffers.
 The first step in a new design is often a careful measurement of the interior and/or exterior baseline vibration environment.
 Alternately, an existing design might be measured to diagnose noise complaints or confirm compliance with noise regulations.
 In a different area, real-time FFT spectrum vibration monitoring may be required to measure and regulate vibration levels due to construction activities.
 We have extensive experience with vibration measurements in all kinds of spaces and environments.

 Many construction projects require careful monitoring of noise and/or vibration impacts on adjacent communities and structures, to avoid exceeding local regulations or damaging adjacent property.
 In addition, underwater construction activities, such as pile-driving in bridge construction, can generate extreme underwater sound levels, which are regulated to protect marine wildlife.
 This requires careful monitoring of underwater sound levels, to avoid exceeding regulations.

 We own and maintain a full suite of noise and vibration monitoring instruments, capable of both attended and remote operation.
 The remote systems can be programmed to monitor noise and vibration levels continuously in real-time and issue exceedance alerts via SMS message and email.
 Our construction services can begin at the project planning stage: our engineering staff can develop mitigation strategies to minimize the chance of unacceptable impacts.

-VACC is excited to introduce a new service: the design, installation and maintenance of audio-visual (AV) facilities.
+VACC is excited to introduce a new service: the design of audio-visual (AV) facilities.
 This offering draws on our skillset in audio engineering, room acoustics, and audio-visual design.